How to calculate the income tax deducted at source that you have to enter on line 437 of your return

 If you (the pensioner) and your spouse or common-law partner (the pension transferee) have jointly elected to split your eligible pension income, follow the instructions at Step 5 on Form T1032, Joint Election to Split Pension Income, to calculate the amount to enter on line 437 of your and your spouse's or common-law partner's returns.

-If your (the pensioner) information slip(s) includes income tax deducted for both eligible and non-eligible pension income, you must calculate and include on line O of Form T1032 the part of income tax deducted that relates only to the eligible pension income entered on line A.
+If your (the pensioner) information slip(s) includes income tax deducted for both eligible and non-eligible pension income on the same slip, calculate the proportionate amount of tax deducted to be included on line O of Form T1032 as follows for each slip:

 The CRA cannot approve a reduction of tax withheld at source based on an election to split pension income.